laravel-enso/charts/README.md

 - `php artisan vendor:publish --tag=charts-config` - the configuration file
 - `php artisan vendor:publish --tag=vue-components` - the VueJS components
-- `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS component, once a newer version is released, can be used with the `--force` flag
+- `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS components, once a newer version is released, can be used with the `--force` flag
 - `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released, can be used with the `--force` flag